jdlib/deepdive/UserGuide.md

 of test cases: In this case it really pays off to base tests on `Actuals` since you get clean, readable test code.

-To create an own `Actual` implementation for an own class you can use `deepdive.tool.ActualGenerator` as a starting point.
+To create an `Actual` implementation for an own class you can use `deepdive.tool.ActualGenerator` as a starting point.
 Just
 - include your own code and the deepdive jar into the classpath,
 - call `ActualGenerator`,
 - pass as argument the fully qualified name of your class,